Mars rover: Examples of instruments

-Mars landing locations

 NASA Mars rover goals

 Circa the 2010s, NASA had established certain goals for the rover program.

 NASA distinguishes between "mission" objectives and "science" objectives.
 Mission objectives are related to progress in space technology and development processes.
 Science objectives are met by the instruments during their mission in space.

 The science instruments are chosen and designed based on the science objectives and goals.
 The primary goal of the Spirit and Opportunity rovers was to investigate "the history of water on Mars".

 The four science goals of NASA's long-term Mars Exploration Program are: